6 Types of Wood for Phinisi Boats in Indonesia

 Nyatoh serves as a strong alternative when more premium timbers are scarce or too costly.
 It's appreciated for its versatility and medium weight, making it suitable for both utility and aesthetics.

-- Takes stain and polish well, adding to its value in decorative work.
+Builders use it in framing, interior structures, and furniture on the boat.
+It also takes stain and polish well, adding to its value in decorative work.

-- Often utilized in combination with other woods depending on availability.
+Nyatoh is often utilized in combination with other woods depending on availability.

 6. Mangrove Wood (Rhizophora spp.)

 Though not a structural star, mangrove wood plays a quiet but critical role in traditional boatbuilding.
 Known for its natural resilience in wet environments, it’s commonly used for smaller but essential parts.
+It is frequently used for pegs, dowels, lashings, and connecting joints.

 Why Are These Woods Chosen?